Paddlepop25/mern-robots/README.md

 - [x] refine the 'page not found' page
 - [x] add notes to README.md
 - [x] fix robot cards to be responsive
+- [x] spinner displays after 'delete' robot for MongoDB Cloud
+- [x] spinner displays after 'like' robot for MongoDB Cloud
+- [x] $1.00000000
+- [] add screenshots to README
-- [] when running on Express, do not show JSON format
+- [] when running on Express, do not show JSON format - has temporary fix now
 - [] deploy Robots to Heroku
 - [] write unit tests
 - [] add React Memo